oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/0-introduction.md

 (note to myself: confirm the table name.
 Also livefeed sounds interesting.
 Learn how he sets it up in the future).

-## Action Items:
+### Action Items:

-### Load data:
+1. Find relevant data:

-Check for **MOVIESALES_CA** and other tables needed for this analysis and load any additional data needed.
+    Look for **MOVIESALES_CA** and other tables needed for this analysis.
+Makes sure all needed columns are available with data populated.

-### Prepare data:
+2. Load data:

+    Load any additional data needed.

+3. Transform and prepare data:

     Create data flow to aggregate movie sales and populate quintile column.
 Schedule this to load every Sunday 9pm.

     Also add denormalized columns needed for analysis to this table for analyzing data.
 This table should have all the attributes needed for analysis.

-### Analyze:
+4. Analyze:

     Create Analytic View to analyze sales data by various dimensions such as age group, genre, marital status etc.

-### Insight:
+5. Insight:

     Is there anything more we learn from the data?

 ## Objectives

 In this workshop, you will learn:
 -	How to browse the catalog to find the data you need
 -	How to load data from your local file
--	How to prepare your data for analysis
+-	How to transform and prepare your data for analysis
--	How to analyze the data (involves creating a simple dimensional model)
+-	How to create a dimensional model and analyze the data
 -	How to find hidden insights